mathybit/mathybit.github.io/_posts/2018-10-20-adversarial-neural-crypto.md

 ## AI-based encryption (PoC)

 We built and trained similar neural configuration on 8-bit messages/keys and 8-dimensional ciphertexts.
-Other than the bit size, we also added a dense layer after the sequence of Conv1D layers, and allowed the codings to be between $$-1$$ and $$1$$ by using the $$tanh()$$ activation function at output. *Figure 4* shows the training loss of our setup.
+Other than the bit size, we also added a dense layer after the sequence of 1D convolutions, and allowed the codings to be between $$-1$$ and $$1$$ by using the $$tanh()$$ activation function at output. *Figure 4* shows the training loss of our setup.

 | ![crypto2-2k.png](../assets/img/crypto2-2k.png){:width="50%" class="image-right"} ![crypto2-all.png](../assets/img/crypto2-all.png){:width="50%"} |
 |:--:|